vitorstabile/logic-programming-basics/README.md

 This project is a part of a big project with basic concepts in computer science.
 Go to my [GitHub profile][github-url] to see more projects.

-This project make a introduce to programming logic.
-Read this tutorial first, choose a programming language and go to this repositories according to the choose programming language:
+This project makes a introduce to programming logic.
+Read this tutorial first, choose a programming language and go to these repositories according to the choose programming language:

 - [C][c-url]
 - [C++][cpp-url]